Electric-Coin-Company/zcash-android-wallet-sdk/MIGRATIONS.md

 SDK initialization also now requires access to the seed bytes at two times: 1. during new wallet creation and 2. during upgrade of an existing wallet to SDK 1.10 due to internal data migrations.
 To handle case #2, client should wrap `Synchronizer.new()` with a try-catch for `InitializerException.SeedRequired`.
 Clients can pass `null` to try to initialize the SDK without the seed, then try again if the exception is thrown to indicate the seed is needed.
 This pattern future-proofs initialization, as the seed may be required by future SDK updates.

 `Synchronizer.stop()` has been removed.  `Synchronizer.new()` now returns an instance that implements the `Closeable` interface.
 This effectively means that calls to `stop()` are replaced with `close()`.
 This change also enables greater safety within client applications, as the Closeable interface can be hidden from global synchronizer instances.
-For exmaple:
+For example:
 ```
 val synchronizerFlow: Flow<Synchronizer> = callbackFlow<Synchronizer> {
    val closeableSynchronizer: CloseableSynchronizer = Synchronizer.new(...)